IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/mask-input.md

 ```
 <!-- end: WebComponents -->

-Before using the `IgcMaskInput`, you need to register it as follows:
+Before using the `MaskInput`, you need to register it as follows:

 ```ts
 import { defineComponents, IgcMaskInputComponent } from 'igniteui-webcomponents';